pard1s/Simple-chat-application/README.md

-Simple chat application using socket programming - C# I have user SimpleTCP library for this project and you can read more about this library in: https://github.com/BrandonPotter/SimpleTCP first run and start the server. then you can create multiple instances of clinet which can chat together. for login you can use usernames below:
+Simple chat application using socket programming - C# I have used SimpleTCP library for this project and you can read more about this library in: https://github.com/BrandonPotter/SimpleTCP first run and start the server. then you can create multiple instances of clinet which can chat together. for login you can use usernames below:

   *username   *password